Vanitcode/exercises_bloc_flutter/0.Beginners/counter/0.game_mechanics/solution/README.md

 ## Counter Observer -> the BlocObserver

-This Widget will help us to **observe** all state changes in the application.
+This widget will help us to **observe** all state changes in the application.

 At `lib/counter_observer.dart`:
 ```flutter